mickablondo/PadelConnect/README.md

         ✔ should revert if id does not exist
         ✔ should revert when player send many messages in a short time ✔ should revert if message is empty
-      Private messages from a player
+      Messages from a player to a manager
-        ✔ should add a new private commment
+        ✔ should add a new message to a manager
-        ✔ should revert if id does not exist
+        ✔ should not modify the exchanges array when adding two new messages to a manager (3025ms) ✔ should revert if id does not exist
         ✔ should revert when player send many messages in a short time ✔ should revert if message is empty
-      Response to the private messages by the manager ✔ should add a new private response
+      Response to the messages by the manager
+        ✔ should add a new response
         ✔ should revert when caller is not a manager
         ✔ should revert if id does not exist
         ✔ should revert when player send many messages in a short time ✔ should revert if message is empty
-        ✔ should revert when player address is the zero address Registering players
+        ✔ should revert when player address is the zero address ✔ should revert if id does not exist when getting messages ✔ should revert when player address is the zero address when getting messages Registering players
       ✔ should add a new player
       ✔ should revert if the id does not exist